-The North American Bear Center’s bear educator internship program is designed to give you practical experience in captive wildlife care, large and small animal husbandry experience, educating different age groups, and public speaking.
+The North American Bear Center’s internship program is designed to give you practical experience in captive wildlife care, large and small animal husbandry experience, educating different age groups, and public speaking.
 Since all these factors are essential in today’s wildlife and natural resources careers, you will be learning relevant information and methods that will enhance your resume and prepare you for a future career in the field.
 Many natural resource related bachelor degree programs require an internship as part of their completion, we are also happy to work with your college to get you credits for your hard work.

 “The mission of the non-profit North American Bear Center is to advance the long-term survival of bears worldwide by replacing misconceptions with scientific facts about bears, their role in ecosystems, and their relations with humans.”

 As an intern, you would be directly involved with all aspects of bear care including: feeding, meal preparation, data logging, animal enrichment, cleaning, enclosure maintenance, behavioral observation, and much more.
 In addition, you will be essential to helping fulfill our mission of replacing myths with scientific facts by leading tours, conducting programs, and educating our guests.
 Understanding black bears and how to properly manage them requires knowledge of the world around them; our Northwoods Ecology Hall is dedicated to all the other wildlife in the northern Minnesota region.
 As an intern, you would be involved in all aspects of care for our smaller display animals such as frogs, toads, snakes, salamanders, fish and more.